gpereira305/gpereira305/README.md

 - 👯 I’m looking to collaborate on ...
 Projetos com React, Next and Vue JS
 - 🤔 I’m looking for help with ...
 Learning a new programming language
 - 📫 How to reach me: ... giovanepereira.dev@gmail.com, (41)989019065 - Whatsapp
 - ❤️  My Passion ...
-Programming, Inteligência Artificial and Astronomy
+Programming, Artificial Intelligence and Astronomy
 - 🎮 My free time ...
 Reading history books and playing video games
 - 🤣 Fun fact: ...
 I don't drink much coffee for a coder